SantioMC/Skripts-1/README.md

 # Skript
-Public skripts for the community
+Public skripts that I have made for the Minehut community